microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 To enable Quick Authentication in your application, you will need to follow these high level steps.
 Each step is further detailed in the rest of this document.
 - First register your application for Android on Azure (you can reuse the same Azure registration as for your web site).
-- Declare a dependency on the Quick Authentication SDK.
+- Declare a dependency on the Quick Authentication SDK. **TODO: Jingjing: Add info on how to use AAR file**
 - Add an intent filter for Quick Authentication to your app manifest.
 - Create a Quick Authentication sign-in client object ([MSQASignInClient](https://microsoft.github.io/quick-authentication/docs/android/javadocs/com/microsoft/quickauth/signin/MSQASignInClient.html)) with the proper configuration.
 - Add a Quick Authentication sign-in button somewhere in your application's layout xml or instantiate it programmatically.